 Amazing battery life

-This Dell laptop has some decent specs, and a great battery life.
+This cheap gaming laptop under 500 dollars Dell Inspiron has some decent specs, and a great battery life.
 It also has good storage, and lots of RAM.

 It has an Intel Core i5-1035G4 CPU which is a great, high-end CPU.
 It has Intel UHD Graphics built-in.
-Being honest, it isn’t the best graphics chip out there, it is pretty average.
+To be honest, it isn’t the best graphics chip out there, it is pretty average.
 Still, it can run games at low settings at around 30-40 FPS.

 It has a huge amount of RAM, clocking in at 16GB of DDR4 memory.
 Again, it is enough for multitasking, and editing photo/video content.

 It also has 256GB of SSD storage.
 That’s enough for all of your games, programs, and files.
-Being SSD, it makes it so the boot times on the machine are incredibly fast.
+Being an SSD, makes the boot times on the gaming laptop feel incredibly fast and fluid.

 With a fantastic CPU, lots of RAM, and tons of SSD storage, this laptop would be better suited for productivity tasks, such as animation, video editing, photoshop, etc., but it can still be utilized for light gaming.

-The only thing to complain about it is the 768p display.
-Again, in this day and age 1080p displays are pretty much a must nowadays.
+The only thing to complain about with the Dell Inspiron 2020 is the 768p display.
+Again, in this day and age, 1080p displays are pretty much a must nowadays.

 Overall, this is a great laptop for productivity.
 While it can do some light gaming, it is most suited towards creativity/productivity type tasks because of its 16GB of memory, great CPU, and SSD storage.
 However, it can still handle some light gaming, such as CSGO at the lowest settings at around 30-40 FPS.